taddes/Algos-And-Data-Structs-JS/5.Problem Solving Patterns/problem_solving_patterns.md

 * This is often O(n) and can avoid the need for nested loops or O(n^2) operations with arrays/strings.

 ### Multiple Pointers
-* Creating pointers or values that correspond to an index or position and move towards the beginning, end or middle, based on a certain condition.
+* Creating pointers or values that correspond to an index or position and move towards the beginning, end or middle (towards one another), based on a certain condition.
 * Very efficient for solving problems with minimal space complexity as well.
     * For example, a linear structure like a list or string, and you want to search for a pair of values, or something that meets a condition.
 Iterate or move through in a certain way.

+### Sliding Window
+* This pattern involves creating a window which can either ba an array or number from one position to another.
+* Depending on a certain condition, the window either increases or closes (and a new window is created).
+* Useful for keeping track of a subset of data in an array/string, etc.
 ### Divide and Conquer
 * Dividing a data set into smaller chunks and then repeating a process with a subset of data
 * **This pattern can tremendously decrease time complexity**